 Pallavi Majumder (The Vice Chairman/Editor)

-A second year MCA student from VIT, Pallavi was the first one to join the group and has contributed a post and helped Anshuman in advertising for the new posts contributed to the blog.
-Pallavi came in contact with Anshuman while surfing the blog and has been a friend since.
+An Associate Software Engineer at Accenture, Pallavi is the first one to join the group and has contributed a post and helped me in advertising for the new posts contributed to the blog.
+Pallavi came in my contact while she was surfing this blog and has been a friend since.
 Being the VC, she also provides valuable insights and ideas which are twisted in her own way.
-Anshuman insisted her to join him because of her outright thought process regarding any situation.
+I insisted her to join because of her outright thought process regarding any situation.
 She has an awesome track record as a student and is looking forward to pitch in more.

 You guessed it right, Mansi Bhargava is the author of the on going love story Relationships and Time.
-Mansi, a collegue at work of Anshuman is a post graduate in Operation Research and happened to top the university too .
-An out and out fun person, Mansi has the knack to crack jokes at any instant which makes her a great person to be with.
+Mansi is currently working with Hewlett-Packard and is a post graduate in Operation Research and happened to top the university too 🙂 .
+A fun loving person, Mansi has the knack to crack jokes at any instant which makes her a great person to be with.
 She is an avid reader and as you may have noticed she has a special attachment towards love stories.

 Probal Ray Choudhury (Contributing Author)